The world of netball

 From 1998 to 2014 the gold medals were shared between New Zealand and Australia.
 The Silver Ferns won back-to-back titles in 2006 and 2010, with the latter final decided in extended extra time, 66–64.
 In 2014 they came second to Australia and in 2018 they could manage only fourth, with England beating Australia for gold.

 The most recent addition to netball’s international calendar is the Fast5 Netball World Series.
-Created as netball’s equivalent to rugby sevens, the annual tournament – first played in 2012 – features the top six netball nations playing with an innovative set of rules, designed to arouse new interest in the game.
+Created as netball’s equivalent to rugby sevens, the annual tournament – first played in 2012 – features the top six netball nations.
+The innovative rules are designed to arouse new interest in the game.

 Fast5 is shorter and faster, with goals shot from outside the shooting circle awarded three points.
-An additional semicircle marked inside the goal circle allows goals worth one and two points.
+An additional semicircle marked inside the goal circle is the line between goals worth one and two points.
 Each team chooses one quarter as a ‘power-play’ period during which any goals they score are doubled in value.

 The number of players in each side is reduced to five, with the wing attack and wing defence positions removed.

 Fast5 evolved from the FastNet concept introduced in 2009.
 New Zealand won the first two FastNet world titles, represented in the tournament by the FastNet Ferns – a mix of Silver Fern internationals and promising young players.
 When England wrested the world-series crown from the Ferns in 2011 it was the first time in 32 years an international netball title had not been won by an Australasian nation.
-New Zealand won the four subsequent series.
+By 2018 New Zealand had won seven of the nine series played, with England victorious again in 2017.

 World Youth Championship